New species of mpox discovered in Congo's biggest outbreak that may spread more easily - ExBulletin

 In this week's report on the global mpox situation, the WHO said new versions of the disease may require new testing strategies to detect mutations.

-Experts point out that fewer than half of mpox patients in Congo are tested, but Mbala-Kingeveni said: “The danger is that unless patients themselves come forward, the disease can spread silently.
-It's something that no one will notice.”
+While experts say fewer than half of people with mpox in Congo have been tested, Mbala-Kingeveni said: “The danger is that unless patients themselves come forward, the disease will spread silently and no one will know.''
+It goes unnoticed,” he said.

 Mbala Kingebeni said most people are infected through sex, and about a third of mpox cases were found among sex workers.
 It was not until the 2022 mpox global emergency that scientists proved that the disease is spread through sexual activity and that most cases are among gay or bisexual men.
 In November, WHO confirmed the first sexually transmitted case of mpox in Congo.

 There are two types, or clades, of mpox, which are related to smallpox and are endemic in central and west Africa.
 Clade 1 is more severe, and up to 10% of infected people can die.
 Clade 2 was the trigger for the 2022 epidemic.
-More than 99% of infected people survived.
+More than 99 percent of those infected survived.

 Mbala-Kingeveni and colleagues identified a new clade 1 strain that may be responsible for more than 240 infections and at least three deaths in Kamituga, a region with high levels of travel into and out of Africa. said.